 That pile of books you haven’t read

-The problem with having a ton of books sitting on a bookshelf at home is that my reading mood seems to change frequently and the book I actually want to read never seems to be the one I’m carrying with me.
+The problem with having lots of books sitting on a bookshelf at home is that my reading mood seems to change frequently and the book I actually want to read never seems to be the one I’m carrying with me.
 I can be sat in the barbers waiting for my hair (what little there still is of it) to be cut and I’ll be in the mood to read some Tech History.
 I can be travelling by aeroplane and suddenly be in the mood for some Self-Development reading.
 Or I could be in a park on a sunny day and fancy reading some fiction.
-Chances are the book I actually have with me is something I feel I *should* be reading (such as a business tome) but am probably not in the mood to read.
+Chances are the book I actually have with me is something I feel I *should* be reading (such as a business book) but am probably not in the mood to read.

 A few months ago that all started to change for me – and it’s all thanks to the Amazon Kindle.